Aleqxi/java-ec2/documentation/project_backlog.md

 * Get larger dictionary and start comparing the performance with different dictionaries.
 24.4.2021
 * Skip one-character words 25.4.2021
 * Refactoring: clarify GUI and SpellChecker difference in code 25.4.2021
+* Track and fix array length +-1 issue that prints when testing and initializing 27.4.2021